You’re covered for cancellation – but do you know what that really means?

 How much money you can claim under cancellation will depend on the limits in your specific travel insurance policy (by the way: Limits means the maximum amount of money you can claim).

 - Some insurance levels (such as InsureandGo gold) offer unlimited cover if you cancel your trip.
-This means your claims aren’t capped, so you can claim back the costs of any prepaid flights, hotels etc.
+This means your claims aren’t capped, so you can claim back the costs of any prepaid flights, hotels etc. if cancellation of your trip is necessary and unavoidable due to any one of the many reasons listed in the policy.

 - Other insurance products may only let you claim up to a certain amount (and others may not even offer cancellation cover at all).
 For instance: